Shopify/polaris/polaris-react/src/components/SearchableListbox/README.md

 - Have clear activator node that toggles popover, and content that indicates selected list item
 - Limit the number of list items displayed at once; use the `footerAction` prop for list expansion
+- Be passed all search related props if `showSearch` prop is true
 - Indicate search empty state to user when search value doesn't match any results
 - Show loading state to user when list data is being generated